ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 Both ports are 3.2 Gen 2 and support video out though my testing though only the port closest to the hinge supports USB-PD which is expected since it has the PD logo.

-#### Headphone/Microphone port

-The headphone port and even at the lower volume it has a lot of cracking in the output and it gets worse as you increase the volume.
-I tested two different headphones with the same result.
-Now using a USB headset (though the USB-C port) seems to work without issue so that is a workaround though you'll need to use an adapter to do this.
-I have not tested a headset with a microphone yet since I mainly use a USB-A headset so I don't use the port much.

 ### Fingerprint Reader

-To my suprise the fingerprint reader works well and I can enroll my fingers!
+To my surprise the fingerprint reader works well and I can enroll my fingers!
 It even unlocks the system the system at the login screen too!

 ### Touchpad